LBHackney-IT/hackney-works-wp/readme.md

 WordPress theme for Hackney Works.

+It makes heavy use of custom post types and taxonomies, particularly:

+- `courses`, which can belong to curriculum areas and providers.
+- `intakes`, which belong to courses

 ## Developing locally

 You need a Wordpress website up and running.
 Clone this repo into the `wp-content/themes` folder.

 Then, activate it through the WP admin dashboard.

+**It expects Advanced Custom Fields to be installed.**

+You'll need to import a copy of the ACF config before you can use the theme as intended.

 To make changes to JS and SCSS files you'll need to start up the [Parcel](https://parceljs.org) bundler and Gulp: